Information explaining the record seal process, as well as an application for sealing can be viewed and printed by clicking HERE.

 Show All Answers

-Contra Costa County Elections Division
+For Contra Costa specific information please visit the Contra Costa County Elections Division at:

 You may choose to contact an attorney or the Public Defender’s Office to represent you for Change of Plea proceedings.
 The following conditions apply for you to be eligible for a change of plea:

 Minors are allowed two hours of visitation time per week.
 Each hour must be completed on two separate visitation days; one weekday and one weekend day.
 Only parents or legal guardians may visit.

 Guidelines: Only Parents or Guardians are allowed to visit.
 Proper identification, such as a valid California driver's license or identification, must be presented.
 All personal property must be left in vehicle.
 All visitors must pass through the metal detector, without alarm, prior to entering the facility.
 No food or drink allowed within the facility.
 Some minors are on Special Visit Status, requiring a visiting appointment.
 Special visits must be arranged in advanced by the parent or guardian by contacting 925-957-2725.

 For more information about visiting hours and guidelines please visit: https://www.contracosta.ca.gov/680/John-A-Davis-Juvenile-Hall

 The Probation Department is an arm of the court and an integral part of the criminal justice system.
 Children and adults are placed on probation by the court after a finding that they have committed a crime.
 In this scenario Probation would lack jurisdiction and be unable to provide direct services.
 However, Probation Officers routinely work with counselors, school officials and other professionals who do provide direct services to troubled families.
 Please call and ask to speak to the officer of the day if you would like to be referred to a local resource agency.